Jump to the content of the page

 For monofilaments tests according to ISO 11566, individual fibers from carbon-based multi-filament fabrics or staple fibers are tested.

-A paper frame enables the specimen to be clamped in the spring screw grip as shown.
+To do this, the specimen is clamped in the spring loaded grip shown here using a paper frame.
 Monofilaments are very small and extremely sensitive to gripping as well as very difficult to handle.
 For this reason the paper frame, which is prepared with a centered defined hole, is used as reinforcement.
 The filament is glued to the paper frame.
 Once the glue is dry the specimen can be clamped in the specimen grip.
 The paper frame is cut prior to the test.
 Very small loads ranging from 0.04 – 5 N could occur.
 Elongation is determined via crosshead travel.

 Tensile Tests on Rovings

-Roving is clamped in a 270° capstan grip and tested until break, with results shown in a typical force-displacement diagram.
+In the test shown here, the rowing material is clamped in a 270° capstan grip and tested until it breaks.
+The tests are displayed in a typical force-displacement diagram.

 The force reduction curve reduces the tensile strength before end clamping.
-The specimen is held securely, and thereby jaw breaks are prevented.
+The specimen is held securely, preventing jaw breaks.
 Tests are performed according to the standard.
 The specimen should break in the free clamping length and not in the deflectors.

 An extension measuring system must be used for higher measurement accuracy without clamping influence.
 A mechanical measuring system should be used only when the risk of damage at specimen break does not exist.
 In most cases an optical measuring system is used.